The Logos: The Meletic Testament (Chapter 21 The Vision)

 92. I would leave Athens—not in defeat, but in continuation.
 I knew afterwards that my mission in life was not to merely exist, but to open the way of the truth to others.

 93. Meleticism was not a city, nor a circle, nor a name etched in stone.
-It was a way of seeing, and I would carry it.
+It was a way of seeing, and I would carry it, until I could no longer carry the message.

-94. I packed the written scrolls I had preserved, the bound pages, the fragments of thought and memory.
+94. I packed the written scrolls I had preserved, the bound pages, the fragments of thought and memory, knowing that I was to be Asterion's voice.

-95. I kissed the threshold of Sosibios’ home, and whispered thanks to the silence that had sheltered us.
+95. I kissed the threshold of Sosibios’ home, and whispered thanks to the silence that had sheltered us for the time that we were there.

 97. I was moved by his inspirational words.
 The thought had entered my mind before that my testament and the philosophy of Asterion would not die in vain.